 The application process for this grant program required applicants to submit a notice of intent to apply by September 30th, with final applications due November 30th.
 From general information shared by the Division of Wisconsin Emergency Management (WEM) about notices of intent to apply for grants this cycle, WWA was able to discern the following:

-- The total funding sought through notices of intent exceeds what is available through the program.
-This inaugural application rollout yielded notices of intent totaling nearly $8 million – four times the amount of funding provided.
+• The total funding sought through notices of intent exceeds what is available through the program.
+This inaugural application rollout yielded notices of intent totaling nearly $9 million – more than four times the amount of funding provided.

-- The pool of applicants includes a variety of entities.
-Twenty-one local units of government and four regional planning commissions applied for grants directly.
-An additional ten applications were facilitated by a private non-profit or private consultant on behalf of a local unit of government.
+• The pool of applicants includes a variety of entities.
+Nineteen local units of government and three regional planning commissions applied for grants directly.
+An additional ten applications were facilitated by a non-profit organization or private consultant on behalf of a local unit of government.

-- Applications include a blend of assessment and implementation projects.
+• Applications include a blend of assessment and implementation projects.
 Assessment projects represented approximately 60% of the applications, and implementation projects represented the remaining 40%.
+Notably, this tracks closely to the program framework, which dedicated two-thirds of the funding to assessments and the remaining one-third to implementation projects.

 Even though the program has just begun, Wisconsin communities are already seizing the opportunity to better understand and proactively work to reduce flood risks.